Environment matters: stronger magnetic fields in satellite galaxies: Discussion

 \section{Discussion}

-In a turbulent magnetic dynamo, we would expect the magnetic energy to saturate at several 10 per cent of the turbulent energy \citep[e.g.][]{2022Kriel, 2023Kriel}.
+In a turbulent magnetic dynamo, we would expect the magnetic energy to saturate at several 10 per cent of the turbulent energy \citep[e.g.][]{2022Kriel, 2025Kriel}.
 Given more turbulent energy, one would expect higher magnetic fields.
 Indeed, we find higher turbulent energies in satellites already before their first pericentric passage of their orbit compared to isolated dwarfs, with the same total mass, stellar mass or SFR (at $z=0$).
-This is likely caused by a more bursty star-formation history in satellites than in isolated dwarfs, e.g.\ driven by interactions with other galaxies.
-This is reminiscent of pre-processing of galaxies infalling into galaxy clusters, such as the enhanced star-formation activity that has been observed in galaxies on the outskirts of galaxy clusters \citep[e.g.][]{2012Mahajan}.
+This is likely caused by a more bursty star formation history in satellites than in isolated dwarfs, e.g.\ driven by interactions with other galaxies.
+This is reminiscent of pre-processing of galaxies infalling into galaxy clusters, such as the enhanced star formation activity that has been observed in galaxies on the outskirts of galaxy clusters \citep[e.g.][]{2012Mahajan, 2022Boselli, 2022Roberts, 2024Vulcani}.
 Consequently, some of our satellites already fall in with a slightly stronger magnetic field than the isolated dwarfs.
 Note that the magnetic field of the satellites simulated at level~4 resolution ($m_\mathrm{gas}=5\times10^4\msun$) is likely not converged before infall, and therefore represents a lower limit.
-In particular, during the time of a close encounter satellites gain more turbulent and kinetic energy (see e.g.\ the peak in kinetic energy in Fig.~\ref{fig:vel_structure_function_Energy_evolution}).
-Therefore, they exhibit a larger reservoir of turbulent energy, and given sufficient numerical resolution, we would expect stronger magnetic fields compared to dwarfs with lower reservoirs of turbulent energy.\footnote{We caution at this point that our central dwarf galaxies are chosen to not have any nearby, more massive companion at $z=0$; hence, they probably will tend to have a more quiet merger history by construction in comparison to satellite galaxies.}
+In particular, during the time of a close encounter satellites gain more kinetic energy (see e.g.\ the peak in kinetic energy in Fig.~\ref{fig:vel_structure_function_Energy_evolution}), which can potentially also induce more internal turbulent energy in the satellite.
+Therefore, if they exhibit a larger reservoir of turbulent energy, and given sufficient numerical resolution, we would expect stronger magnetic fields compared to dwarfs with lower reservoirs of turbulent energy.\footnote{We caution at this point that our central dwarf galaxies are chosen to not have any nearby, more massive companion at $z=0$; hence, they probably will tend to have a more quiet merger history by construction in comparison to satellite galaxies.}